Updated on July 26, 2022

 - Forgetfulness: How can an active 2-year-old remember who really had the Teletubby first?
 She just knows she wants it back now.
 And when you scold your child for the crayon marks on the wall and she says she didn't do it, she's not lying, she's simply forgotten she did it -- or wishes she hadn't.

 - The angel syndrome: A child who recognizes that her parents think she can do no wrong starts to believe it herself: "Mommy and Daddy love me 'cause I'm so good.
 A good girl wouldn't spill her milk like that.
-What milk?
-I don't see any spilled milk!"
+So I didn't."

 My child makes up stories and has imaginary friends.
 Is this okay?